kevinGodell/pam-diff/README.md

 ### Other Resources:
 View the [docs](https://kevingodell.github.io/pam-diff/PamDiff.html), [tests](https://github.com/kevinGodell/pam-diff/tree/master/tests), or [examples](https://github.com/kevinGodell/pam-diff/tree/master/examples) for more implementations.
 ### Future Plans:
-- [ ] Add node-pre-gyp as an option for installing pre-built binaries for those who are unable to use node-gyp.
-(Not a priority at this point)
+- [ ] Make pre-built binaries available when using node-gyp is not an option.
 - [x] Include option to return coordinates for bounding box of changed pixels.
 - [x] Include option to return pixel buffer containing bounding boxes.
 - [x] Introduce blob filtering to group changed pixels with their neighbors.
 - [x] Include option to return pixel buffer containing bounding boxes around blobs.
+- [x] Make async worker threads the default.
+Can be overridden with {sync: true}.